musesum/MuFlo/README.md

 i <> (j1 < j2 ? k : l) // i syncs with either k or l, based on last j1 or j2 acts
 m <> (n > p ? n1 | p > q ? p1 | q > 0 ? q1) // radio button style
 ```
-when a comparison changes is state, it reevaluates its chain of conditions
+when a comparison changes its state, it reevaluates its chain of conditions

 - when `b` activates, it reevaluates `b > 0`
 - when `f` activates, it reevaluates `f == 1`